 Instructions

-- Stir in 3/4 cup of pepper jack cheese until fully melted.
-Pour into a seasoned casserole dish and top with remaining 3/4 cup of pepper jack cheese.
+• Stir in corn and 3/4 cup of pepper jack cheese until fully melted.
+Pour into a seasoned 9x13" casserole dish (or smaller for deeper dippin') and top with remaining 3/4 cup of pepper jack cheese.

 Notes